hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 Additional requirements are as follows:

-- For systems with multiple NICs, only one NIC must be active or connected.
+- For systems with multiple NICs, only one NIC may be active or connected.
 - Capable of hosting VMs
 - The boot order configured with Network/PXE boot as the first option:
 	- For example, to set the boot order for a HP SL390, from the iLO prompt enter `set system1/bootconfig1/bootsource5 bootorder=1`.